GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

 We propose a custom architecture for the neural network implementing the #acr("RL") agent.
 @fig:rl:method:agent_architecture gives a schematic view of its core components.
 The choice of #acr("PPO") as a training algorithm requires defining two models: the actor and the critic (@sec:rl:intro:ppo).
-We have designed a common backbone between those two systems, allowing them to share a significant part of the model parameters.
+We have designed a common backbone between those two systems, allowing them to share a significant amount of  parameters.
 This feature extractor is followed by two heads implemented as #acr("MLP").

 The main difficulty of the sound-driven navigation problem lies in the agent's ability to map sound cues to spatial information.
 The partial observability aspect of the environment prevents the agent from directly and transparently observing either its own or the source's position.
+Therefore, we hypothesize that the agent will implicitly acquire localization capabilities while learning the #acr("RL") navigation task.
-We propose to leverage a pre-trained deep sound-source localizer.
+We propose to leverage a pre-trained deep sound-source localizer to bootstrap this capability in the agent's initial weights.
-Specifically, we use the model introduced in the second chapter, trained to localize a single speech source randomly located in a reverberant room @sec:ssl:single_source:method:architecture.
+Specifically, we use the model introduced in the second chapter, trained to localize a single speech source randomly located in a reverberant room.
 The architectures and the pre-trained weights are directly transferred to build the deep neural agent.

-#draft[
-*Backbone pretraining.*
-The pre-trained feature extractor is trained on the #acr("SSL") task defined in @sec:ssl:single_source.
-The final regression layer of the sound source localizer is removed to make the model output a #dim-features-value;-dimensional feature vector.
-The default #acr("RL") training process involves freezing the weights of the backbone.
-#draft[
-  Just say that the default is pre-trained + frozen and that we investigate it later.
-]
-]

-#draft[
-The feature extractor maps the audio spectral observations into a lower #dim-features-value;-dimensional embedding vector.
-We hypothesize that the agent will implicitly acquire localization capabilities while learning the #acr("RL") navigation task.
-We supervisedly train the feature extractor to perform the #acr("SSL") task to improve performance and bootstrap the learning process.
-The exact training methodology is detailed in @sec:ssl:single_source:method.
-The agent architecture (@fig:rl:method:agent_architecture) extends our single-source localizer.
-Please, refer to @fig:ssl:single_source:nn_architecture for a more detailed representation of the feature extractor's architecture.
+@fig:ssl:single_source:nn_architecture provides a more detailed representation of the feature extractor's architecture.
-#draft[
-  TODO: this is redundant with @sec:rl:method:nn_architecture.
-]
-]

-#draft[
-  - Backbone + 2 heads
-  - talk about different strats for BB (fine-tuning, no pre-training, frozen) ]

-// TODO: add figure
+Its final regression layer is removed.
+The obtained model outputs #dim-features-value;-dimensional feature vectors fed into the actor and critic heads.
+The feature extractor's weights are kept frozen for during the entire #acr("PPO") training process.
+@sec:rl:results:backbone_init discusses different strategies regarding backbone initialization strategies.

 #figure(
   image(